 A heart attack occurs when blood flow to the heart is blocked.
-Unlike a cardiac arrest, heart attacks are a circulation of blood flow problem the heart doesnt actually stop.
+Unlike a cardiac arrest, heart attacks are a circulation or blood flow problem — the heart doesn’t actually stop.
 A blocked artery prevents blood from flowing freely to portions of the heart and if blood is not able to reach that area after a period of time, the artery begins to die.

 - Tightness, squeezing, pain or pressure in the chest/upper body (this feeling may go away and then come back)

 - Pain or discomfort in one or both arms, neck, jaw or stomach